aujjwal-redhat/glusterdocs/docs/Install-Guide/Setup-Bare-metal.md

 -   Most manufacturers enable power saving mode by default.
 This is a great idea for servers that do not have high-performance requirements.
-For the average storage server, the performance impact of the power savings is not a reasonable tradeoff
+For the average storage server, the performance-impact of the power savings is not a reasonable tradeoff
 -   Newer motherboards and processors have lots of nifty features!
     Enhancements in virtualization, newer ways of doing predictive algorithms and NUMA are just a few to mention.
 To be safe, many manufactures ship hardware with settings meant to work with as massive a variety of workloads and configurations as they have customers.
-One issue you could face is when you set up that blazing fast 10GBE card you were so thrilled about installing?
+One issue you could face is when you set up that blazing-fast 10GBE card you were so thrilled about installing?
 In many cases, it would end up being crippled by a default 1x speed put in place on the PCI-E bus by the motherboard.